kleinerman/dobie/docs/front_end_specs.rst

 Organization
 ------------

-This screen is used to “add”, “edit” or “delete”organizations in the building.
+This screen is used to “add”, “edit” or “delete” organizations in the building.
 For the system, an organization is just a name to group a set of persons.

 .. image:: images_front_end_specs/organization.png